George Musgrove

 George Musgrove (21 January 1854 – 21 January 1916) was an English-born Australian theatre producer.

 Early life

 Musgrove was born at Surbiton, England, the son of Thomas John Watson Musgrove, an accountant, and his wife, Fanny Hodson, an actress and sister of Georgiana Rosa Hodson who married William Saurin Lyster.
 Fanny's brother was composer, singer and comedian George Alfred Hodson, the father of Henrietta Hodson, a well known London actress, who married Henry Labouchère.

 Musgrove was brought to Australia by his parents in January 1863 when he was nine years old.
 He was educated at the Flinders School, Geelong, Victoria, and on leaving school was given a position as treasurer by Lyster.
-Musgrave married Emily Fisk Knight at All Saints Church, St Kilda, on 1 August 1874.
+Musgrove married Emily Fisk Knight at All Saints Church, St Kilda, on 1 August 1874.